Travel & conservation company, since 1991

 Facts about leatherback turtles:

 1. Leatherbacks feed almost exclusively on jellyfish.
-They often mistake plastic bags floating in the ocean for food, which can prove fatal for them by blocking digestion tracks.
+They often mistake plastic bags floating in the ocean for food, which can be fatal by blocking digestion tracks.
 Segregate and recycle your plastic waste to avoid contributing to this unnecessary threat.

-2. They are the fastest moving reptiles of all.
-Their average speed can reach 10km/hr with bursts of up to 30km/hr.
+2. They are the fastest-moving reptiles of all.
+Their average speed can reach 10km/hr with bursts up to 30km/hr.

-3. They inhabit all subtropical and tropical waters, and have been seen even in the waters of the Arctic.
-Open ocean is their main habitat; they only move closer to land during nesting season.
+3. They inhabit all subtropical and tropical waters and have been seen even in the waters of the Arctic.
+The open ocean is their main habitat; they only move closer to land during nesting season.

 4. A female leatherback lays about 100 eggs in every clutch.
 The nest’s ambient temperature will determine the sex of hatchlings (baby turtles) – hotter nests will produce more females and cooler ones will be more male dominated.

-5. Male leatherbacks will stay their whole lives in the open water, while females will periodically come back to their nesting regions to lay eggs.
+5. Male leatherbacks will stay in the open water their whole lives, while females will periodically return to their nesting regions to lay eggs.

 Watch the below video on leatherback turtles, part of my Creatures of the Sea series: